xavidp/tikisurveys/README.md

 # tikisurveys
-Fetch, massage and cook survey data from Tiki Trackers to produce some basic descriptive statistics in tables and chats.
+Fetch, massage and cook survey data from Tiki Trackers to produce some basic descriptive statistics in tables and charts.

 More information to come ;-)